1.1 BACKGROUND AND OVERVIEW

 E-Verify works by electronically comparing the information from an employee’s Form I-9 with records available to SSA and/or DHS to verify the identity and employment eligibility of each newly hired employee and/or employee assigned to a covered federal contract.

-E-Verify is free and the best means available to confirm the employment eligibility of new hires.
+E-Verify is free and it is the best means available to confirm the employment eligibility of new hires.
 E-Verify is currently available in all 50 states, the District of Columbia, Puerto Rico, Guam the U.S. Virgin Islands and Commonwealth of the Northern Mariana Islands.